The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: An efficient algorithm for the semi-continuous Fr echet distance with one-sided shortcuts

-Let $f\subseteq\mathbb{R}^{2}$ denote a polygonal curve with $n$ edges $e_1,\ldots, e_n$ and $n+1$ vertices $p_0,p_1,\ldots,p_n$, and let $A=(a_{1},\ldots,a_{m})$ denote a sequence of $m$ points in the plane.
-Consider a person that is walking along $f$ from its starting endpoint to its final endpoint, and a frog that is jumping along the sequence $A$ of stones.
-The frog is allowed to make shortcuts (i.e., skip stones) as long as it traverses $A$ in the right (increasing) direction, but the person must trace the complete curve $f$ (see Figure~\ref{fig:hdfd}(a)).
-Assuming that the person holds the frog by a leash, our goal is to compute the minimal length $\delta_F^s(A, f)$ of a leash that is required in order to traverse $f$ and (parts of) $A$ in this manner, taking the frog and the person from $(a_1,p_0)$ to $(a_m,p_n)$.
+Let $P=(p_{0},\ldots,p_{m-1})$ denote a sequence of $m$ points in the plane, and let $f:[0,n]\rightarrow\mathbb{R}^2$ denote a polygonal curve with $n$ edges.
+Consider a person that is walking along $f$ from its starting endpoint to its final endpoint, and a frog that is jumping along the sequence $P$ of stones.
+The frog is allowed to make shortcuts (i.e., skip stones) as long as it traverses $P$ in the right (increasing) direction, but the person must trace the complete curve $f$.
+Assuming that the person holds the frog by a leash, the semi-continuous Fr\'echet distance with shortcuts $\scsFrechet$ is the minimal length of a leash that is required in order to traverse $f$ and (parts of) $P$ in this manner, taking the frog and the person from $(p_0, f(0))$ to $(p_{m-1}, f(n))$.